soveran/syro/README.md

 `halt`: Terminates the request.
 It receives an array with the response as per Rack's specification.

+`handle`: Installs a handler for a given status code.
+It receives a status code and a block that will be executed from `finish!`.

+`finish!`: Terminates the request by executing any installed handlers and then halting with the current value of `res.finish`.

 `consume`: Match and consume a path segment.